From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

-Your journey begins on the west coast in the peaceful Alentejo region, nicknamed "the breadbasket" because of its many golden fields.
-You drive south through the immense Southwest Alentejo and Costa Vicentina Natural Park, passing through Vila Nova de Milfontes and its popular beach.
+Your journey begins on the west coast in the tranquil Alentejo region, nicknamed “the breadbasket” because of its many golden fields.
+You’ll head south through the vast Southwest Alentejo and Costa Vicentina Natural Park, passing through Vila Nova de Milfontes and its popular tourist beach.
 With its white houses and quiet streets, the typical village of Aljezur welcomes you to the Algarve.

-From there, you descend to Sagres, a surfer's paradise, and Cape St. Vincent with its 200-meter-high cliffs.
-On the south coast, you enter the liveliest part of the Algarve, where Portimão and one of Portugal's most famous beaches, Praia da Rocha, are worthy representatives.
-You complete this sunny getaway in the Vale do Guadiana Natural Park, then head to São Domingos and its ancient and majestic open-pit mine.
-You'll understand why this coast is so popular!
+From there, you’ll head down to Sagres, a surfer’s town, and Cape St. Vincent, with its 200-meter-high cliffs.
+On the southern coast, you’ll enter the liveliest part of the Algarve, epitomized by Portimão and one of Portugal’s most famous beaches, Praia da Rocha.
+You’ll round out this sunny getaway in the Vale do Guadiana Natural Park, then head to São Domingos and its ancient, majestic open-pit mine.
+You’ll see why this coast is so popular!

-The Algarve, a paradise for cyclists: read Jacques Sennéchael's report.
+The Algarve, a cyclist's paradise: read Jacques Sennéchael's article.

-air transportation of the passenger, their luggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-14 nights in a three- or four-star hotel, double occupancy;
+14 nights in a three- or four-star hotel, based on double occupancy;

 14 breakfasts and 4 dinners;

-air transportation of the passenger, their luggage, and their bicycle with Air Transat;
+air travel for the passenger, their luggage, and their bicycle with Air Transat;

-14 nights in a three- or four-star hotel, double occupancy;
+14 nights in a three- or four-star hotel, based on double occupancy;

 14 breakfasts and 4 dinners;